antonwalvoord/nfr-megathread-notes/General/How to contribute to the megathread.md

 ---
 dg-publish: true
 ---
+# TLDR;
+There are a lot of things that you can set up to make editing nice, but the bare root of things is that this wiki is written as a collection of markdown files that link to one another.
+All you really need is access to the [[#Permissions|GitHub repository for the notes]] and to edit those notes in some text editor of your choice.
+I personally recommend Obsidian but it doesn't really matter.

+You'll have to pull the files from the GitHub and then once you've made your edits to the notes push your files to the GitHub and then message Anton to have them published to the website.
 # Obsidian
 Obsidian is what I use to edit the megathread and I highly recommend it.
 It stores files locally so you can edit/view them offline.
 It also has incredible support for plugins, 4 of which I use extensively and have setup information for below.
 - Download Obsidian [here](https://obsidian.md/download)